diegomarzo/diegomarzo.github.io/_drafts/2020-06-28-your-filename.md

 What **CIDR** means?
 >Classless inter-domain routing (CIDR) is a set of Internet protocol (IP) standards that are used to create unique identifiers for networks and individual devices.

-This is when the CIDR was defined, for example that range can be expressed like:
+This is when the CIDR was defined, for example, that range can be expressed like:

 216.58.200.0/24

 And this is a much more compact way of expressing a group of IP's

-What it means is, from the 32 bits that represents a IP4 address you are going to have a group where the first 24 are the same for all of them.
+What it means is, from the 32 bits that represent an IP4 address you are going to have a group where the first 24 are the same for all of them.

-In our CIDR Mapping that can be find in the CloudFormation Post we have this table:
+In our CIDR Mapping that can be found in the CloudFormation Post we have this table:

 ```
   SubnetConfig: